...

 Kind regards

-In the review you write that sustainable investment is possible at Selma.
+In the review you write that sustainable investing is possible with Selma.
 This is also possible with my True Wealth account.
-With Selma, I had to do this manually with customer service (it wasn't quite as quick and easy - hopefully they have simplified the process a bit in the meantime), with True Wealth, a changeover was easily done independently in the customer profile (I changed it over about a year ago).
+With Selma I had to do this manually with customer service (it wasn't quite as quick and easy - hopefully they've simplified the process a bit in the meantime), with True Wealth it was easy to make the switch independently in the customer profile (I switched it over about a year ago).

 Customer service is very good in my experience with both.
 I have written emails at True Wealth that were written quickly and very competently.
 Selma also offers a chat, which usually answers quickly.